starcorelabs/celadon-trucking-driver-portal/README.md

 * We are using Bootstrap 3 and custom media queries.
 * The files are standard HTML5, CSS3, JavaScript, and jQuery.
 * This project was built in ASP.Net 4.0 and VB.
 The database was an AS400 system and a SQL server.
+* Please check the screen shots folder to view how the pages look as this project is not build-able.

 ### Contribution guidelines ###